mout/mout/doc/object.md

 ## equals(a, b):Boolean

-Tests whether the objects contain the same properties and values.
+Tests whether two objects contain the same keys and values.

-If `a` or `b` is not an object, it will compare with a strict equals.
-When `a` and `b` are both objects, it will test whether each object contains the same properties and equal property values.
-It will only check each object's own properties.
+It will only check the keys and values contained by the objects; it will not check the objects' prototypes.
+If either of the values are not objects, they will be compared using the `===` operator.

 ```js
 equals({}, {}); // true